jonimake/CelestialSphere/README.md

 [A small demo video on youtube](https://www.youtube.com/watch?v=coOf1ppWQe8).

+A demo project can be found on the demo branch, it should work with UE 4.26.

 ## Features

 The plugin consists of two main classes.
 The first is an actor component that rotates the owning actor as sidereal time advances.